TEU Shipping : Meaning, Capacity & Containers

 Negative Environmental Impacts:

-1. Emissions from Transport: Despite efficiency gains, transportation of goods using TEUs still contributes to greenhouse gas emissions, primarily from marine vessels and associated transport modes (such as trucks and trains).
+• Emissions from Transport: While the transport of goods in TEUs has gained in efficiency, it still is an emitter of greenhouse gases, mainly because of marine vessels and associated transport modes such as trucks and trains.

-4. Ballast Water Management: Marine vessels using TEUs may inadvertently transport invasive species through ballast water, which can disrupt local ecosystems.
+Ballast Water Management: The carrying vessel using TEUs may inadvertently transport invasive species in ballast water that could disrupt local ecosystems.

 Mitigation Strategies:

-In conclusion, while TEUs offer efficiency benefits in cargo transportation, careful management and mitigation of associated environmental impacts are essential to minimize their overall footprint on the environment.
+• Final conclusion: While TEUs do have efficiency benefits from a cargo transport perspective, careful management and mitigation of environmental impacts should not go unnoticed or downplayed to reduce their footprint on the environment.

 TEU vs FEU